 © Mairie d'Antibes Juan les Pins

-Summer is almost over but not quite finished yet.
-Restaurants and beach clubs in Antibes still have their doors open and the town is filled with art, both old and new.
+Summer is almost over but not quite yet, and the town is filled with art, both old and new.

 Here are just some of our favourite events taking place in this Riviera town in September.